enricollen/enricollen.github.io/_tabs/about.md

 <img src="../assets/img/avatar.jpeg" alt="profile_picture" width="200" height="200">

 Hello there!
 I'm Enrico Nello, a Computer Engineer with MSc degree in Artificial Intelligence & Data Engineering.
 I've had a passion for computing since my youth, which has shaped my academic paths until now.
-When I'm not geeking out 💻, I'm really into wildlife photography (check out some of my shots [here](https://www.juzaphoto.com/me.php?l=it&p=224911))📸 and surfing 🏄‍♂️, hobbies that refresh my mind and enhance my creativity.
+When I'm not geeking out 💻, I'm really into wildlife photography (check out some of my shots <a href="https://www.juzaphoto.com/me.php?l=it&p=224911" target="_blank" rel="noopener noreferrer">here</a>)📸 and surfing 🏄‍♂️, hobbies that refresh my mind and enhance my creativity.

-Feel free to check out my [GitHub profile](https://github.com/enricollen) for more detailed insights into my coding activities and repositories.
+Feel free to check out my <a href="https://github.com/enricollen" target="_blank" rel="noopener noreferrer">GitHub profile</a> for more detailed insights into my coding activities and repositories.

 ## 🎓 Academic Background